 GLOBAL MARKETS-Pound and stocks flop as Brexit fears resurface

-European stocks skidded off record highs and sterling dropped more than 1% on Tuesday, as reports that Britain's prime minister was ready to play rough in Brexit talks brought December's cross-market rally to a halt.
-U.S.-China trade optimism and reassuring Chinese economic data had driven Asia and emerging market stocks to 18-month highs, but green immediately turned red when London, Frankfurt and Paris opened.
+European stocks skidded off record highs and sterling dropped more than 1% on Thursday, as reports that Britain's prime minister was ready to play rough in Brexit talks brought December's cross-market rally to a halt.
+U.S.-China trade optimism and reassuring Chinese economic data had driven Asia and emerging market stocks to 18-month highs overnight, but green immediately turned red when London, Frankfurt and Paris opened.

 The resurgence of uncertainty over Britain's departure from the European Union on Jan.
-31, and the country's future relationship with the bloc, meant Wall Street was expected to give back some ground when New York reopens and put safety trades back in play.
-Most 10-year European bond yields were around 2 basis points lower.
-UK and German 10-year yields dipped to 0.77% and -0.29% respectively, compared with 1.85% for U.S. Treasuries.
+31 and their future relationship meant Wall Street was expected to give back some ground when New York reopens and put safety trades back in play.
+Most 10-year European bond yields were around two basis points lower.
+UK and German 10-year yields dipped to 0.77% and -0.29% respectively, compared to 1.85% for U.S. Treasuries.

-Britain's political wrangling had earlier not kept Asian stocks from joining a global rally, as more U.S. officials confirmed phase one of a trade deal with China was done, although the details remain unpublished.
-The preliminary deal reached last week between Washington and Beijing will double U.S. agricultural exports to China, U.S. trade representative Robert Lighthizer said.
+Britain's political wrangling had not kept Asian stocks from joining a global rally overnight, however, as more U.S. officials confirmed phase one of a trade deal with China was done, although the details remain unpublished.
+The preliminary deal between Washington and Beijing reached last week will double U.S. exports to China, White House adviser Larry Kudlow told Fox News on Monday.
 The United States will also reduce some tariffs on Chinese goods under the agreement.

 Shanghai, Hong Kong and Seoul all gained more than 1% and MSCI's all-country index set a record high, putting its gains for 2019 at almost 23%, its best year in a decade and the fourth-best year ever.
 "People are looking to close the year on a good note," said Vishnu Varathan, head of economics and strategy at Mizuho Bank in Singapore.
 "I think that these are far more opportunistic than they are conviction trades, so they tend to be a little bit more prone to taking profits."